This Degree Isn’t For Everyone

 Taking a moment to identify what you’d like to get out of a degree program can help you decide whether an online college is the best option for you.
 If networking, tutoring, and group study sessions are important, see which colleges offer an online equivalent.

-As you hone in on the specific degree and college right for you, there are a few details to keep in mind.
+As you hone in on the specific degree and the best online college that’s right for you, there are a few details to keep in mind.
 All of the universities on our list have regional accreditation, which means that the university itself has been recognized to provide quality education.
 However, there are accrediting organizations on the degree-level, too.
-Researching if there is an accreditor for your specific degree (whether business, social work, or otherwise), and then checking if a prospective school has that accreditation, adds another stamp of approval to your degree.
+Researching if there is an accreditor for your specific degree (whether business, social work, or otherwise) and then checking if a prospective school has that accreditation adds another stamp of approval to your degree.

 Finally, you’ll want to keep an eye on each prospective university’s state authorizations.
 Different states can have different requirements for higher education, and this can translate into one state not recognizing another’s authority for awarding a diploma.
 If you live in a different state than the university, you’ll need to make sure your home state has authorized the university to grant degrees.
 Most universities have a specific webpage for their information, but you can also check with the admissions office or your local Board of Education for more details.

 Find the Best Online Colleges in Your State